ianrasmussen05/programming-languages-2021/assignment-2-feedback.md

     - a compiler
     - ...

-    On the positive side, the interpreter for LambdaNat5 has only 74 lines of code.
+    On the positive side, the interpreter for LambdaNat5 has only 74 lines of code (this excludes the parser).